xavierchia/xavierchia.github.io/_posts/2020-07-21-humble-ideation.md

 Next, we'll discuss how you can quantify if the ideas you've come up with so far are any good and which idea you should focus on.

 PS: Another useful way to develop business ideas is the [framework proposed by Peter Askew](https://www.deepsouthventures.com/build-a-side-business/).
 The gist of it is: just buy a great domain name and go from there.
 Browsing through expiring domain names or domains that are for sale can be a great way to get into a creative mode.
 However, while doing this, you shouldn't forget the points mentioned above about scratching your own itch and solving real problems.

+>"If I had 3 hours, I would spend 2 hours searching for a good problem, 55 minutes thinking about the problem and five minutes thinking about solutions.” - [miswording Einstein](https://quoteinvestigator.com/2014/05/22/solve/)